 Speaking of classic pairings, who hasn't heard of Eggs Benedict with Hollandaise?
 Good news is that there are some truly excellent vegan versions out there!
 I particularly recommend the one by Minimalist Baker with sautéed tomatoes and avocado or the vegan Eggs Benedict featuring a homemade vegan egg from Zucker&Jagdwurst.

-But first up: Here's this incredible, yummy, easy vegan Hollandaise sauce for you to make and enjoy.
+But first up: Here's this incredible, yummy, easy vegan Hollandaise-style sauce for you to make and enjoy.

 🍽 Recipe